-It’s difficult to predict how much money we’ll make each month.
+It can difficult to predict how much money we’ll make each month.
 Website traffic, video views, product orders will change month to month.
-However, we’ll gladly take the unpredictability of making money traveling over a conventional desk job any day.
+When the pandemic hit in 2020, we saw an immediate drop in revenue across the board.

-Start Your Own Website – How to Setup a Self Hosted WordPress Site
+- Start Your Own Blog – How to Setup a Self Hosted WordPress Site

-Expert Vagabond – Check out Matt’s post This Is How I Get Paid To Travel The World
+- Expert Vagabond – Read Matt’s post This Is How I Get Paid To Travel The World